-It is crucial to be up-to-date with the GPU and CPU market to get the best PC in your budget.
-Keeping up with GPUs is easy as there are considerably fewer SKUs than CPUs, and you won’t have to worry about compatibility issues.
+It is important to stay updated with the GPU and CPU market to acquire the finest PC within your budget.
+Staying in the loop with GPUs is simple since there exist considerably fewer SKUs than CPUs, and there’s no need to stress over compatibility problems.

 Keeping up with CPUs is more complicated, considering how many SKUs are available.
 Intel’s 12th generation alone has dozens of SKUs.
 Picking the correct motherboard and RAM is another factor that complicates things even further.